WebHare/runkit/DEVELOPERS.md

 - `libexec/atinstall/<cmd>.sh` - commands that can be targeted at a server

 ## disk layout
-runkit builds up a configuration data structure in `$WHRUNKIT_DATAROOT`. every server gets a directory here, and runkit local settings are stored in `$WHRUNKIT_DATAROOT/_settings/`
+runkit builds up a configuration data structure in `$WHRUNKIT_DATADIR`. every server gets a directory here, and runkit local settings are stored in `$WHRUNKIT_DATADIR/_settings/`

 - `<server>/` - configuration and state for an server
   - `borgsettings` - settings to access the Borg backup